aputtapa000/subsyncer/README.md

 - `]` : Jump forward 5 seconds.

 ## Testing
-The program creates a `*_synced.srt` file so as to not mess with the original srt file.
+The program creates a `*_synced.srt` file (example here is with `.srt` though logic applies to `.ass` and `.sub`) so as to not mess with the original srt file.
 To test playback, you should select the synced srt file either through your video player or by renaming or making a copy of your video file to match the subtitle file's title.

 ## Limitations
-- The application currently supports only `.srt` subtitle files.
+- The application currently supports only `.srt`, `.ass`, and `.sub` subtitle files.
 - The application currently supports `.mkv`,`.mp4`, and `.avi` video file formats.
 There is no limitation to the length of the video files, however.
 - The application cannot handle `.mkv` files with subtitles built-in to the container.
 Consider using something like [this](https://github.com/Darkfall48/MKV-Sub-Extractor) to extract the subtitles from the file if this is the case.
 - Requires VLC media player to be installed and properly configured.